devopsspiral/rf-service/README.md

 # RF-service

 RF-service is a service for running tests.
-It can work in two modes: on-demand execution with [frontend](https://github.com/devopsspiral/rf-service-fe) and as Kubernetes CronJob that executes tests at given schedule and publish it in Caddy server.
+In long run it should provide functionality that covers everything between writing tests and viewing test results, by simplifing when, how and where to run the tests.
+It can work in two modes: on-demand execution with [frontend](https://github.com/devopsspiral/rf-service-fe) and as Kubernetes CronJob that executes tests at given schedule.
+Rf-service is also packaged as a container image so it can be used in other ways, like for example with Octopus (see [article on that](https://devopsspiral.com/articles/k8s/testing-with-octopus/)).

 ## Quick start